My Friend’s Words

-That is the restoration we need in the church of the USA today.
+That’s the restoration we need in the church of the USA today.
 History has left our unity in Christ, around the cross, His Word and Gospel, frayed.
 Revival without healing between black and white, or despite political parties, or other divisions, is not enough.
 Like Pentecost, the church isn’t the church unless we are full of the Holy Spirit, speaking in all the tongues, to all the cultures.
 Remember!
 God, in Christ, took the sticks of Jew/Gentile, Male/Female, Greek/slave/free and held them together in His hand.
 We have One King and One Shepherd.
-Not just a unified Israel, but, in Christ, a unified church across all cultures and, ultimately, the only hope for unified humanity.
+Not just a unified Israel, but in Christ a unified church across all cultures, and ultimately the only hope for unified humanity.

 Among the things I said in reply were these words:

 I’m probably not the best person to help with the edit.
 There’s an implicit assumption undergirding the context, and it’s just not an assumption that matches where I am.
 Obviously others are not in agreement with me, but I’m pretty convinced that I’m mostly correct, even as I work to eliminate remaining blind spots.

 So, little things like using the word “racial” troubles me because it assumes the problem is between competing races, when there is but one race.
 I’m similarly not comfortable with any assumption that “disparities” are a problem, given that they will always be part of reality as God Himself brings about disparities.